 By Raluca from Travel With A Spin

 At the end of the trail, you’ll get to Pravčická brána or Pravčická gate, a 16 meters high sandstone arch and the symbol of Bohemian Switzerland National Park.
-It was also used as filming location for the Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
+It was also used as a filming location for the Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.
 Right next to it stands a rustic chateau built in the 19th century, Falcon’s Nest.
-From beneath the arch one gets spectacular views over the entire area.
-However, make sure you have 3€ on you, as in order to get close to the arch one has to pay this small fee.
+From beneath the arch, one gets spectacular views over the entire area.
+However, make sure you have 3€ on you, as to get close to the arch, one has to pay this small fee.

 By Mal from Raw Mal Roams